ZipsRacingElectric/Vehicle-Dynamics/README.md

 ### Using vehicle data across multiple scripts
 The vehicle model scripts under /MATLAB/vehicle_data/ allow you to use consistent vehicle parameters across all of the Simulink models.

-To use the vehicle model, first load the file from your MATLAB .m script:
+To write a VD sim that uses the vehicle parameters, first load the file in your MATLAB .m script:

 ```
 % load vehicle simulink parameters